- University of Warwick scientists model movements of nearly 300 protein structures in COVID-19

 “We couldn’t look closely at all the 287 proteins though in the time available.
 People should use the motion that we observe as a starting point for their own development of drug targets.
-If you find an interesting motion for a particular protein structure in our data, you can use that as the basis for further modelling or experimental studies.”
+If you find an interesting motion for a particular protein structure in our data, you can use that as the basis for further modeling or experimental studies.”

-To investigate the proteins’ movements, the scientists used a protein flexibility modelling approach.
+To investigate the proteins’ movements, the scientists used a protein flexibility modeling approach.
 This involves recreating the protein structure as a computer model then simulating how that structure would move by treating the protein as a material consisting of solid and elastic subunits, with possible movement of these subunits defined by chemical bonds.
 The method has been shown to be particularly efficient and accurate when applied to large proteins such as the coronavirus’s spike protein.
 This can allow scientists to swiftly identify promising targets for drugs for further investigation.

 The protein structures that the researchers based their modeling on are all contained in the Protein Data Bank.
 Anyone who publishes a biological structure has to submit it to the protein databank so that it is freely available in a standard format for others to download and study further.
-Since the start of the Covid-19 pandemic, scientists all over the world have already submitted thousands of protein structures of Covid-19-related proteins to the Protein Data Bank.
+Since the start of the COVID-19 pandemic, scientists all over the world have already submitted thousands of protein structures of COVID-19-related proteins to the Protein Data Bank.

 Professor Roemer adds: “The gold standard in modeling protein dynamics computationally is a method called molecular dynamics.
-Unfortunately, this method can become very time consuming particularly for large proteins such as the Covid-19 spike, which has nearly 3000 residues – the basic building blocks of all proteins.
+Unfortunately, this method can become very time consuming particularly for large proteins such as the COVID-19 spike, which has nearly 3000 residues – the basic building blocks of all proteins.
 Our method is much quicker, but naturally we have to make more stringent simplifying assumptions.
 Nevertheless, we can rapidly simulate structures that are much larger than what alternative methods can do.

-“At the moment, no-one has published experiments that identify protein crystal structures for the new variants of Covid-19.
+“At the moment, no one has published experiments that identify protein crystal structures for the new variants of COVID-19.
 If new structures come out for the mutations in the virus then scientists could quickly test existing treatments and see if the new mechanics have an impact on their effectiveness using our method.”

 Reference: “Flexibility and mobility of SARS-CoV-2-related protein structures” by Rudolf A. Römer, Navodya S. Römer and A. Katrine Wallis, 19 February 2021, Scientific Reports.